AdobeDocs/campaign.en/help/v8/dev/schemas.md

 </key>
 ```

-In this example, instead of letting the **@autopk** attribute create a default primary key named “id” we are specifying our own “householdId” primary key.
+In this example, instead of letting the **@autouuid** attribute create a default primary key named “id” we are specifying our own “householdId” primary key.

->[!IMPORTANT]
+>[!CAUTION]
 >
 >When creating a new schema or during a schema extension, you need to keep the same primary key sequence value (@pkSequence) for the whole schema.